 Long and intense exposures to wood dust, paint fumes, and certain chemicals used in the metalworking, petroleum, plastics, and textile industries can also increase the risk of laryngeal and hypopharyngeal cancers.

 Cancers of the head and neck are about 4 times more common in men than women.
 This is because the 2 main risk factors -- smoking and alcohol abuse -- are more common in men.
 In recent years, however, as these habits have become more common among women, their risks for these cancers have increased as well.

 Cancers of the head and neck usually take many years to develop, so they are not common in young people.
 Over half of patients with these cancers are older than 65 when the cancers are first found.

 Cancers of the head and neck are more common among African Americans and whites than among Asians and Latinos.

 When acid from the stomach comes up into the esophagus it is called gastroesophageal reflux disease (or GERD).
 GERD can cause heartburn and increase the chance of cancer of the esophagus.
-Whether or not it increases the risk of laryngeal and hypopharyngeal cancers is currently under study.
+Studies are being done to see if it increases the risk of laryngeal and hypopharyngeal cancers.

 Source: American Cancer Society: What are the risk factors for laryngeal and hypopharyngeal cancers?.